kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 - passing by reference
 - initializing a class object

-Temporary materialization:
+TEMPORARY MATERIALIZATION:

 1) An air bubble representing the value descends toward the ground
-2) A ground bubble forms
+2) A ground bubble forms (dome shape)
-3) Inside that ground bubble, a temporary green object arises
+3) Inside that ground bubble, a temporary green or grey object arises
-4) The temporary green object gets a momentaneous red hand indicating that object is expiring.
+4) The temporary object gets a momentaneous red or grey/red hand indicating that object is expiring.

 This object: